-The first thing you need to do is to create a database link pointing to the other location.
+First, create a database link which points to the other location.
 The database link can be created with a command similar to the following:

 CREATE DATABASE LINK other_db CONNECT TO scott IDENTIFIED BY tiger USING 'tns_alias';

-You'll want to give the database link a better name, use the appropriate userid/password to connect to the remote database, and configure your TNSNAMES.ORA file with a TNS alias to point to that database.
-You can test the database link with a simple query like the following:
+You'll want to give the database link a better name.
+Use the appropriate user ID and password to connect to the remote database, and configure your TNSNAMES.ORA file with a TNS alias to point to that database.
+You can test the database link with a simple query, such as the following:

 INSERT INTO my_table VALUES (1,'Two');

 Then you can also code another SQL statement to insert the same values across a database link.

 CREATE TRIGGER modify_remote_my_table BEFORE INSERT ON my_table BEGIN INSERT INTO [email protected]_db VALUES(:new.colA, :new.colB); END; /

 You can write similar triggers to update and delete rows, as well.

 You can also use a database link to pull data from a remote database to a local one.
 To pull data through a database link, you must create a database link to the remote database.
 You can construct SQL commands to insert data into the local database, selecting from the remote database.
 A SQL statement might look like the following: